glenntippett/enance-web/README.md

 To clone the repo:
 `git clone git@bitbucket.org:enance-project/enance-web.git`

+Ensure you are on the latest version with
+`git pull`

 User stories can be found on the [Jira Board](https://enance.atlassian.net/jira/software/projects/EN/boards/1).
 1. Create or click on a card
 2. Select **Create branch**